-The RPD MUST accept all of the GCP configuration options in Table 9 to Table 11.
+The RPD MUST accept all of the GCP configuration options in Table 9 - RPD Configurable Settings, Table 10 - Per Modulator Configurable Settings, and Table 11 - Per Demodulator Configurable Settings.

-The RPD MUST present one instance of the GCP configuration options in Table 10 for each SCTE 55-2 modulator present in the RPD.
+The RPD MUST present one instance of the GCP configuration options in Table 10 - Per Modulator Configurable Settings for each SCTE 55-2 modulator present in the RPD.

-The RPD MUST present one instance of the GCP configuration options in Table 11 for each SCTE 55-2 demodulator present in the RPD.
+The RPD MUST present one instance of the GCP configuration options in Table 11 - Per Demodulator Configurable Settings for each SCTE 55-2 demodulator present in the RPD.

-The RPD MUST use the default values in Table 9 to Table 11 unless otherwise configured by the SCTE 55-2 controller.
+The RPD MUST use the default values in Table 9 - RPD Configurable Settings, Table 10 - Per Modulator Configurable Settings, and Table 11 - Per Demodulator Configurable Settings unless otherwise configured by the SCTE 55-2 controller.

 The RPD MUST assign unique <Upstream Group IDs> to each demodulator when the design has a single modulator with multiple demodulators.
-If the design has a modulator plus a single demodulator independently replicated more than once then all demodulators MAY use the default value of 0x0.
+If the design has a modulator plus a single demodulator independently replicated more than once, then all demodulators MAY use the default value of 0x0.

-The RPD MUST support Session ID establishment as described in section 7.6.2.1 of [R-DEPI].
+The RPD MUST support Session ID establishment as described in the Session Setup section of [R-DEPI].
 Each 55-2 Controller assigns multicast Session IDs for data pseudowires for all its connected RPDs.
 Unicast upstream sessions are negotiated in the normal way, with the 55-2 Controller assigning Session IDs to data pseudowires for all connected RPDs.